UPS RFID Rollout: What It Means for Package Tracking

 Traditional package tracking relies on barcode scanning at specific checkpoints.
 A human or a machine has to point a scanner at the barcode on the label, read it, and log it.
 This happens at pickup, at each sort facility, at the delivery station, and at delivery.

 This is what creates the "label created" gap.
-A 3PL prints the label, hands the package to the carrier, and the tracking page shows nothing until the first hub scan -- which might be 12 to 24 hours later.
+A 3PL prints the label, hands the package to the carrier, and the tracking page shows nothing until the first hub scan, which might be 12 to 24 hours later.
 During that window, the brand's customer has no visibility, the brand's support team has no answers, and everyone assumes the worst.

 ### 1. Earlier Tracking Updates

-RFID readers in delivery vehicles detect packages the moment they are loaded -- not when a driver manually scans them.
-Michael Yoshida, UPS's VP of Product Innovation, has said that RFID can provide pickup detection <a href="https://www.supplychaindive.com/news/ups-rfid-sensor-hub-expansion-2026/817288/" target="_blank" rel="noopener noreferrer">hours earlier</a> than traditional barcode scanning.
+RFID readers in delivery vehicles can detect packages as they are loaded, rather than when a driver manually scans them.
+Michael Yoshida, UPS's VP of Product Innovation, has said RFID can provide pickup detection <a href="https://www.supplychaindive.com/news/ups-rfid-sensor-hub-expansion-2026/817288/" target="_blank" rel="noopener noreferrer">hours earlier</a> than traditional barcode scanning.

 ### 2. Fewer Lost and Misrouted Packages